clearyj5/JavaProjects/README.md

 # JavaProjects
-Contains a number of projects written in Java
+This repo contains a number of projects written with Java, both college assignments and personal projects